Mark Doyle (footballer): 2017 season

 On 1 February 2017, he scored his first goals at senior level when he scored a brace in a 5–1 win over Cabinteely in a pre-season friendly.
 Doyle's first league start and first League of Ireland Premier Division appearance came on 7 April 2017 in a 2–1 win against Shamrock Rovers in which Doyle was named Man of the Match.
 His first competitive goal at senior level came on 13 August 2017 in a 4–0 win away to Evergreen in the FAI Cup First Round.
-Doyle's first League of Ireland goal came on 29 September 2017, scoring a late consolation goal away to Derry City after coming on as an 80th minute substitute.
+Doyle's first League of Ireland goal came on 29 September 2017, scoring a late consolation goal away to Derry City after coming on as an 80th-minute substitute.
 He ended the season with 2 goals in 16 appearances in all competitions as his side were relegated.

 2018 season

 During pre-season, Doyle discharged himself from hospital to attend a training session with the team due to his determination to earn his place in the starting 11, training with the tube from an IV drip still in his hand following treatment for a serious chest infection.
 He started the 2018 season off in fine form, scoring a brace in a 6–0 win in the opening game of the season against Athlone Town, as well as goals in an 8–1 win away to Wexford and a 2–2 draw with Galway United to take his tally to 4 goals in the first 3 games of the season.
-The season ended in disappointment for Drogheda as they missed out on promotion after being knocked out of the Play-Offs by Finn Harps at the semi final stage.
+The season ended in disappointment for Drogheda as they missed out on promotion after being knocked out of the Play-Offs by Finn Harps at the semi-final stage.
 Doyle scored 8 goals in 34 appearances in all competitions over the season.

 2019 season

 Doyle scored as many as 4 braces over the course of the 2019 season to help his side to a second-placed finish.
-Unfortunately for Doyle and Drogheda, they again tasted heartbreak as they were beaten in the 2019 League of Ireland Promorion/Relegation Play-Off Final by Finn Harps.
+Unfortunately for Doyle and Drogheda, they again tasted heartbreak as they were beaten in the 2019 League of Ireland Promotion and Relegation Play-Off Final by Finn Harps.
 He made a total of 29 appearances in all competitions over the season, scoring 13 goals.